vfulco/mongo-backup-s3/README.md

 ```bash
 backupMongo cycle keepalive
 ```

-*Warning* :
-To work with restore script, you daily backup must be place in daily directory

 *Example :*
 This command make a backup, push it in `${BUCKET_URL}/backup/${PROJECT}/daily/${PROJECT}_DATE.tar.gz` and conserve it during 7 days